AlenKrga1/FreelanceSolution/README.md

 Users who need a more customized design can request a custom design through this form.
 Description and design type are required.
 A Javascript-built calculator then calculates the price for the user and the user pays immediately.
 The price is of course calculated on the backend again, for security reasons.
 The user then gets an email confirmation of the requested order, and the admin gets an email informing him of the new order.

 ## Cart
  The cart gives the user the ability to view and edit the cart as they wish.
 The user can view products in the cart, edit the quantity or delete the product altogether.
 After that the user proceeds to the 'Checkout' page by clicking the button 'Checkout'.

 ## Checkout
   - The checkout application holds and manipulates the `Stripe` API.
 In which empowers the overall application with the e-commerce functionality.
   - In this application is developed and performed the forms users who are willing to buy any retreat, to plot their details into the checkout application forms and finalise the purchase.

+## Admin panel
+The admin panel has 4 custom registered apps: Accounts, Orders and Products.
+In these apps there are 5 different models registered (ContactMe, Orders, ProductReviews, Products and UserProducts).
+The admin can perform CRUD operations on all of them.
+Only admin users have access to the Admin panel.

 ## 404 page